pokitdok/apidocs-v4/source/includes/_raw_x12_support.md

 ## Supported Content-Type and Accept header values

-The X12 APIs currently support three different mime type values that may be provided in the Content-Type and Accept header values to control the input and output data format.
+The X12 APIs currently support four different mime type values that may be provided in the Content-Type and Accept header values to control the input and output data format.

 ### application/json